 Having an organic vegetable garden means that everything grown in it is free of synthetic insecticides and pesticides.
-Gardeners have grown organically for hundreds of years and it wasn’t until recently that non-organic ways were brought into mainstream farming and backyard gardening.
-Learn how to grow an organic vegetable garden easily and have the best tasting vegetables around.
+Gardeners have grown organically for hundreds of years, and it wasn’t until recently that non-organic ways were brought back into mainstream farming and backyard gardening.
+Learn how to grow an organic vegetable garden easily and have the best-tasting vegetables around.

-WATERING.
-Doing rainwater harvesting is the last step in having a truly organic vegetable garden.
-Rainwater has essential vitamins and minerals that are not found in tap water.
+Using rainwater is the final step in creating an organic garden.
+You can use a rain barrel to trap the water when it rains.
+Rainwater has essential vitamins and minerals not found in tap water.
 Harvesting rainwater and then using it to water your veggie garden is the perfect way to get those micronutrients to your vegetables.

 These are simple tips anyone can follow and know that you are on your way to having your very own organic vegetable garden.